Niyi Osundare: Career

 In 1997, he accepted a teaching and research post at the University of New Orleans.
 In 2005 Osundare was caught in Hurricane Katrina, and he and his wife were stuck in their attic for 26 hours.
 Their neighbour, who at the time was driving by in his boat, heard their shouts for help.
 They were rescued and bounced around from rescue shelters until they ended up in Rindge, New Hampshire, where Osundare could get a teaching job as a professor at Franklin Pierce College and things settled down.

-Honors and recognition

-Osundare is a holder of numerous awards for his poetry, as well as the Fonlon/Nichols award for "excellence in literary creativity combined with significant contributions to Human Rights in Africa".

-His 60th birthday literary fete took place at venues in Ikere-Ekiti, Ibadan and Lagos state of Nigeria in March 2007.

-His poem "Not My Business" is compulsory study in the AQA A syllabus for General Certificate of Secondary Education English Language.

-In 2011, an Associate Professor of English at The University of Lagos, Christopher Anyokwu, wrote an article on Niyi Osundare's Poetry and the Yoruba World View, where he analysed the use of Indigenous Yoruba concepts found in Niyi Osundare's texts.
-The associate professor, went further to assume that Osundare unified in his work the concepts and traditions of Yoruba culture and Marxist ideology.

-In December 2014, Osundare was awarded the Nigerian National Merit Award for academic excellence.